PrincetonUniversity/job_defense_shield/README.md

 ```
 Hi Alan,

-You have GPU jobs that have been running for more than 1 hour but they appear to
+You have a GPU job that has been running for more than 1 hour but it appears to
-not be using the GPU(s):
+not be using the GPU:

-      JobID    NetID  Cluster  GPUs-Allocated  GPUs-Unused GPU-Unused-Util  Hours
+      JobID     NetID  Cluster  GPUs-Allocated  GPUs-Unused GPU-Util  Hours
-     46177950 aturing  della         2             2              0%        3.0
-     46177951 aturing  della         1             1              0%        1.5
+     49412914  aturing  della         1             1          0%     2.8

+Please consider canceling the job listed above by using the "scancel" command,
+for example:

+     $ scancel 49412914

-We measure the utilization of each allocated GPU every 30 seconds.
+The utilization of each allocated GPU is measured every 30 seconds.
 All
-measurements for at least one of the GPUs used in each job above have been
+measurements for the job above have been reported as 0%.
+You can see this by
-reported as 0%.
-You can see this by running the "jobstats" command, for example:
+running the "jobstats" command, for example:

-     $ jobstats 46177950
+     $ jobstats 49412914

 Follow the link at the bottom of the "jobstats" output for more detailed
 information.

-If the GPU(s) are not being used then you need to take action now to resolve
+If the GPU is not being used then you need to take action now to resolve this
-this issue.
-Wasting resources prevents other users from getting their work done
+issue.
+Wasting resources prevents other users from getting their work done and
-and it causes your subsequent jobs to have a lower priority.
-Users that
+it causes your subsequent jobs to have a lower priority.
+Users that continually
-continually underutilize the GPUs risk having their accounts suspended.
+underutilize the GPUs risk having their accounts suspended.

-Toward resolving this issue please consult the documentation for the code that
+Toward resolving this issue, please consult the documentation for the code that
 you are running.
 Is it GPU-enabled?

-For general information about GPU computing and Slurm job statistics:
+For general information about GPU computing at Princeton:

      https://researchcomputing.princeton.edu/support/knowledge-base/gpu-computing

+Please monitor your jobs using the "jobstats" command and the web interface:

      https://researchcomputing.princeton.edu/support/knowledge-base/job-stats

-Please consider canceling the jobs listed above by using the "scancel" command,
-for example:

-     $ scancel 46177950

 Add the following lines to your Slurm scripts to receive an email report with
 GPU utilization information after each job finishes: